 The third cranial nerve controls the movement of four of the six eye muscles.
 These muscles move the eye inward, up and down, and they rotate the eye.
-The third cranial nerve also controls constriction of the pupil, the positioning of the upper eyelid, and the ability of the eye to focus.
-A complete third nerve palsy causes a totally closed eyelid and misaiming of the eye outward and downward.
+The third cranial nerve also controls constriction of the pupil, the position of the upper eyelid, and the ability of the eye to focus.
+A complete third nerve palsy causes a completely closed eyelid and deviation of the eye outward and downward.
 The eye cannot move inward or up, and the pupil is typically enlarged and does not react normally to light.
 A partial third nerve palsy affects, to varying degrees, any of the functions controlled by the third cranial nerve.

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶